Top 5 This Week

 1. Overland Park — Kansas City’s Premier Suburb

 Overland Park, in Johnson County immediately southwest of Kansas City, is consistently rated as one of the best places to live in the Midwest — a designation that reflects the city’s combination of outstanding school districts (Blue Valley and Shawnee Mission school districts consistently rank among the best in Kansas and competitive with the best in the region), well-maintained suburban infrastructure, extensive park and trail networks, and proximity to Kansas City’s metropolitan amenities across the state line.
-The city’s population of 200,000 makes it the second-largest in Kansas, yet it retains a suburban character that prioritizes residential quality over urban density.
+The city’s population of roughly 205,000 makes it the second-largest in Kansas, yet it retains a suburban character that prioritizes residential quality over urban density.

 2. Lawrence — The University Town